arkvit/Atomodulus/README.md

 The plugin registers with The Api Server and exposes the Api Schema for its hosting app to be consumed.
 It also lunches Plugin Modules for the particular app.

-For example:
+#### For example:
 - If app A is Microsoft Word
+  - Has an AAIP in the form of a COM PLugin.
+  - This AAIP registers with the server and exposes Api calls available in MS Word
 - App B is a custom App that has the purpose of finding all images in current loaded document of app A.
-- App A has an AAIP in the form of a COM PLugin.
-- This AAIP registers with the server and exposes Api calls
   - App B requests Api calls to App A through The Api Server.
-- The Api Server makes the request and delivers the response to App B.
+- The Api Server makes the request to App A and delivers the response to App B.

+### AAIP Plugin Modules
+These modules are javascript and html based and act as plugins for the particular app that the AAIP runs.
+This enables developers to develop and interact with 3rd party applications with JavaScript and

 ## (3) Atomodulus Explorer
 This executable handles all UI drawing and desktop management of Atomodulus Apps.